-Mr. Atkins-Pattenson is representing a Lloyd's of London Syndicate in several insurance coverage and bad faith actions in California.
+Mr. Atkins-Pattenson has recently represented a Lloyd's of London Syndicate in several insurance coverage and bad faith actions in California.

 Mr. Atkins-Pattenson recently represented the City of Sacramento in its successful defense of the multiple challenges under CEQA to the myriad land use entitlements and approvals for the "Railyards Project" – the transformation of a 244-acre redevelopment site on the edge of downtown Sacramento (the former maintenance and repair yard for the Union Pacific Railroad) into a 24-hour mixed use development consisting of housing, office space, retail stores and cultural sites.
 The Daily Journal recognized the Judgment in this case as a "Top Ten Defense Verdict in California" in 2009.

 Mr. Atkins-Pattenson represented a leading global provider of technology and services for mobile content management in several consumer class actions in state and federal courts throughout the United States relating to wireless subscription charges on consumer's cell phone billings.
 Utilizing a creative settlement strategy and structure, all claims against the client (by cell phone customers, other participants in the channel of commerce and states Attorneys General) were resolved favorably on a nationwide basis.